shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ## Required Survey

-You do not have to turn in any files for this lab, but you do have to complete this survey.
-The survey is worth 3 points.
+You do not have to turn in any files for this lab, but you do have to complete [this Google survey](https://docs.google.com/forms/d/e/1FAIpQLSc_DOE7Ps-l4ApR8l7KN1y2KIm1OdvnoBKJqaQF9go6P9t_eQ/viewform?usp=sf_link) to get credit for Lab 06.

 ## gdb/ddd Lecture Notes